The Jackson County Arts Council was founded in 1976 to provide greater artistic exposure and opportunities for public school students.

 Today, the vision of the Jackson County Arts Council is to promote individual artists, foster appreciation of the arts, provide art education and inspire creativity in Jackson County.

-JCAC believes exposure to and participation in the arts is a critical component in building community.
+JCAC believes exposure to and participation in the arts is a critical component in building a community.
+To that end, JCAC’s goals are to:

 - Promote excellence in artistic expression and citizen engagement in the arts through community cultural events.